 8. Escape from the heat in George Town’s vibrant cafe scene

 The midday sun in George Town is relentless, the kind that makes you dart from shade to shade, desperate for an iced coffee break.
-Luckily, George Town has a thriving cafe scene.
+Luckily, like Chiang Mai in Thailand and Hanoi in Vietnam, George Town has a thriving cafe scene.
 You can take your pick from the ultra modern to the more laid back, and even head to the more traditional coffee houses (though these are less likely to have aircon).
 Some of my favourites:

-• The Black Kettle – this is a huge space which provides full meals as well as cafes.
+- The Black Kettle – this is a huge space which provides full meals as well as coffees.
 It’s a great place to get some work done if needed, and I loved that it also sells books by Malaysian authors.

 9. Visit the oldest Chinese temple